-Brand new research from the Journal of Experimental Criminology points out that users who have had their content taken down for a rule violation are less likely to violate the platform’s rules IF THEY BELIEVE THE PROCEDURES INVOLVED ARE FAIR.
+Research from the Journal of Experimental Criminology points out that users who have had their content taken down for a rule violation are less likely to violate the platform’s rules IF THEY BELIEVE THE PROCEDURES INVOLVED ARE FAIR.
 This is so key.
 We need to understand (and build an evolving body of knowledge) on what types of posts and user-generated content violate the rules, and what do not.
 Otherwise, the decision-making seems arbitrary and capricious – which is not a good look for social media companies who already have a reputation for prioritizing profit-making over user safety.
-Possible good news from one company: Facebook is creating an independent oversight board to evaluate appeals made by users who believe their content was unfairly taken down.
+Possible good news from one company: Facebook created an independent oversight board to evaluate appeals made by users who believe their content was unfairly taken down.
 We’ll have to see how this goes.
 I still think it would be best for this board (or social media companies in general) to create an online repository of categorized examples of problematic content (anonymized) with brief but clear explanations of WHY it was taken down.
 Then, everyone – potential and actual users of the app, members of vulnerable groups, champions of free speech, media pundits – knows and understands the decision-making process.
 Then, all of this is much more transparent and fair.
 Otherwise, people might wonder about the objectivity of the decision-makers who make up the oversight board.
 But it’s a start.

 Devote more resources to social science solutions instead of computer science solutions.